glennhenry/cs-notes/docs/intro.md

 description: CS Notes
 ---

-# CS Notes

-My Computer Science notes from various online courses, tutorial, and lectures.
-I wanted to make my notes into a documentation-like layout to improve the overall readability and presentation.
+My computer science notes from various online courses, tutorial, books, blogs, Wikipedia pages, and lectures.
+I wanted to make my notes in website, so I can access it anywhere and anytime.
+I also made it to look like a documentation to improve the overall readability and presentation.

-**Most of the topics covers more on the theoretical side and less on the technical side.**

-### All topics
+### Main CS topics

 - **[Digital Signal Processing](digital-signal-processing)**
 - **[Computer & Programming Fundamentals](computer-and-programming-fundamentals)**